stllfe/manuscript/README.md

 import manu
 import manu.conf as conf

-with manu.script as cfg:
+with manu.script as args:
-  exp_name: str = ...  # means required
+  exp_name: str = ...  # required
   out_dir: Path = ...  # rich types supported
-  device = "cpu" # with a default value, type hint may be omitted learning_rate = 6e-4  # inline comments are used as arg help text beta = 0.9  #! comments with ! are not rendered as help text max_iters = 6000000
+  device = "cpu"  # with default, type hint is optional learning_rate = 6e-4  # inline comments become help text
+  beta = 0.9  #! comments with ! are ignored
+  max_iters = 6000000
   """this is a docstring for max_iters as well"""
   do_something: conf.Fixed[bool] = True  #! configure args via hints